 Whilst working from home is free for all intents and purposes, paying to work from a coworking space offers a host of top of the range technology that can be a huge benefit to your business.

-Whether you’re printing, scanning or photocopying, being considerate of the others using the equipment will get you a long way in becoming the coworker of the week (this isn’t a thing, but it should be!).
+Whether you’re printing, scanning or photocopying, being considerate of the others using the equipment will go a long way in helping you become the coworker of the week (this isn’t a thing, but it could be!).

 Basically, don’t hog the equipment, if you have a big job to do, choose a quiet time of the day to do it.
 This rule should apply for not only you but the others in the space, nobody should be falling out over printer ink!